-In this article, we will discuss the velocity triangle or velocity diagram of the centrifugal pump along with the basics, how to draw it and work done of a centrifugal pump.
+In this article, we will discuss the velocity triangle or velocity diagram of the centrifugal pump along with the basics, how to draw it, and the work done of a centrifugal pump.
+Let’s explore!

-Here, we will discuss the velocity triangle of centrifugal pump!
+Here, we will discuss the velocity triangle of a centrifugal pump!

 We already learned that working fluid is undergoing various processes and it has different velocities due to different kinds of movements.
 In the centrifugal pump, due to radial intake as well as the rotation of the impeller, three types of velocities will be introduced,